SlowBA: An efficiency backdoor attack towards VLM-based GUI agents: Threat Model

 The attack objective is to inject a backdoor into VLM-based GUI agents, ensuring that the backdoored models act normally on benign inputs.
 However, when the malicious triggers are injected to the clean inputs (like clean website or app pages), the resulting inputs cause the models to respond to user requests with very high latency.
 Note that we also want the poisoned inputs can reach action accuracies close to those of clean inputs.
 Therefore, the attack can be less noticeable to benign users.

 For instance, if the agents are deployed on web pages where confirming certain content is subject to a time limit, the attack will make the agent think and reason for a very long time, and the high-latency response may lead to results like ``exceed time limit'', causing the agent to fail the tasks on these web pages.
 This attack aims at influencing the responsiveness of models.
-It's different from existing backdoors towards VLM-based GUI agents, mainly focusing on causing malicious outputs.
+It's different from existing backdoor attacks towards VLM-based GUI agents like~\cite{ye2025visualtrap,cheng2025hidden}, which mainly focus on causing malicious outputs.